-- > the duration of our charters; - the number of days our vessels are hired to operate on the spot market; - > our decisions relating to vessel acquisitions and disposals; - > the amount of time that we spend positioning our vessels for employment; - > the amount of time that our vessels spend in drydocking undergoing repairs; - > maintenance and upgrade work; - > the age, condition and specifications of our vessels; - > levels of supply and demand in the dry bulk shipping industry; and - other factors affecting spot market charter rates for dry bulk vessels.
+- the duration of our charters; - the number of days our vessels are hired to operate on the spot market; - > our decisions relating to vessel acquisitions and disposals; - > the amount of time that we spend positioning our vessels for employment; - the amount of time that our vessels spend in drydocking undergoing repairs; - > maintenance and upgrade work; - the age, condition and specifications of our vessels; - > levels of supply and demand in the dry bulk shipping industry; and - > other factors affecting spot market charter rates for dry bulk vessels.

-Our Voyage revenues in 2016, 2015 and 2014 decreased when compared to their respective prior year, mainly due to lower daily time charter and spot rates earned on average from our vessels on a year over year basis.
+Our Voyage revenues in 2017 increased compared to 2016 mainly due to greater daily time charter and spot rates earned on average from our vessels on a year over year basis.
+In 2016 and 2015 our Voyage revenues decreased when compared to their respective prior year, mainly due to lower daily time charter and spot rates earned on average from our vessels on a year over year basis.

 From March to June 2016, we managed a vessel that we did not own.

-We did not manage any vessels that we did not own in 2015 or 2014.
-In 2016, we also provided consultancy services to an affiliated ship-management company, something we did not do in 2015 or 2014.
+We did not manage any vessels that we did not own in 2017 or in 2015.
+In January 2017 and 2016, we also provided consultancy services to an affiliated ship-management company, something we did not do in 2015.
+We no longer provide these services.